 Hi friend!
 I hope you’re having a beautiful week.
-Next week I’m going to be running my Love Your Healthy Self Nutrition Program for the very first time.
+Starting January 18th, I’m going to be running my Love Your Healthy Self Nutrition Program for the first time in 2021.
 It’s an evolution of my old Reset Yourself Nutrition Challenge that takes those foundational concepts a step further.

 It’s a 28 day guided program (complete with online cooking classes, guided meditations, yoga classes, and Q & A sessions!!) to give you the tools & knowledge to make lasting habit changes to help improve your sleep, clear up your skin, improve digestion, & balance out your moods with just a little bit of time dedicated to your self care & nutrition every day.
 You can check out all the information right here.